D.Y. Begay: Exhibitions

 Begay's work has been exhibited at the National Museum of the American Indian Smithsonian Institution in New York; the Peabody Essex Museum in Salem, Massachusetts; the National Museum of Scotland, Edinburgh, the Wheelwright Museum of the American Indian in Santa Fe, New Mexico; the C.N.
 Gorman Museum at the University of California, Davis; the Kennedy Museum of Art, Athens, Ohio; and the Museum of Fine Arts, Boston among others.
 Her artwork was included in the exhibition "Hearts of Our People: Native Women Artists."
 In 2020, her art was exhibited in the landmark exhibition Hearts of Our People: Native Women Artists at the Smithsonian American Art Museum.

 A 2018 retrospective exhibition of her work entitled Tselani/Terrain: Tapestries of D.Y.
 Begay, was organized by the Museum of Northern Arizona.

+Sublime Light: Tapestry Art of DY Begay, a featured exhibition at the National Museum of the American Indian in Washington, D.C., is on display September 20, 2024 – July 13, 2025.
+This exhibit is accompanied by a robust catalog that is also the first book devoted to her career and includes tapestries created between 1965 and 2022.

 Awards

 In 2013, Begay received a Native American Art Studies Association Lifetime Achievement Award.
 Begay was named a 2018 USA Fellow by the United States Artists organization.
 In 2010 she received a SWAIA Discovery Fellowship, which supported her travel to Peru to work in collaboration with weavers there and participate in a Tinkuy de Tejedores gathering of weavers.
 She then traveled to Bolivia and Guatemala to facilitate workshops with local weavers.
 In 2019, she was named a Fellow by the Mellon Indigenous Arts Program, University of Virginia.